gjmcn/to-vega/README.md

 * the `spec` property is the 'live' spec; if you modify the spec directly, do not use To-Vega methods to modify it further

-* the third argument to a channel method is shallow copied; other methods do not copy objects before adding them to the spec
+* the argument of a mark method and the third argument of a channel method are shallow copied; other methods do not copy objects before adding them to the spec

 * `instanceof` will not work on To-Vega objects